mirbehzad/emotion_detection_from_picture_using_yolo11s/README.md

 * owner: alpha(team)
 * team: mirbehzad and jamali\
+\
-to run thi project first install requierments.txt and run app.py.\
+to run this project first install requierments.txt and run app.py.\
 after that go to your localhost to access the local site